That-Tech-Geek/Argos/readme.md

 ### Note

 - This application provides a competitive score based on available data and technical analysis.
 It is recommended to conduct further research before making investment decisions.
-- Ensure that `TA-Lib` is properly installed, as it might require additional setup on some systems.

 ---